Garage door window inserts are a great addition to your home, but what do you do if they break? Can you replace garage door window inserts yourself?

 To find replacement window inserts for your broken garage door window, you’ll need to contact a supplier that can help you out.

-It’s important to be able to provide the dimensions of your window insert before placing an order, either for Plexiglass or tempered glass.
+It’s important to be able to provide the dimensions of your window insert before placing an order.

 As mentioned earlier, this is a job best done with the help of a professional since they have all the equipment and knowledge necessary for safely removing existing window inserts as well as attaching replacement ones.

-You can find local providers that can help you out by searching your city or state on Google or Yelp, or by asking around to friends and family members who might be able to help.
+You can find local providers that can help you out by searching your city or state on Google or Yelp, or by asking friends and family members who might be able to help you find a good garage door technician.

 What Size Is a Garage Door Window?